shaazib-tanvir/emu8085/README.md

 - [ ] Saving & Loading
 - [ ] Advanced Directives

+### Getting Started

+- Everything is case-sensetive
+- All numbers are in hex
+- You need to prefix directives with .
+- You need to put a : for labels
+- org directive changes the address
+- start directive specifies the entrypoint

 ### Contribution

 If you're looking to contribute feel free to make a PR!